tudaykrishna/TalentFlow-AI/README.md

    - Ensure you've created a user using `python Backend/create_user.py`
    - Check email and password are correct
    - For candidates: Verify credentials are not expired (24 hours)
-   - For candidates: Ensure interview hasn't been attempted already

 2. **MongoDB Connection Error**
    - Ensure MongoDB is running